Reds vs. Cardinals Player Props Betting Odds

 Fraley Stats

 - Jake Fraley has six doubles, five home runs, 19 walks and 32 RBI (35 total hits).
-He's also stolen six bases.
+He has swiped six bases.

 Fraley Recent Games